rubinius/rubinius/web/doc/pt-br/bytecode-compiler/writer.markdown

 next_url: bytecode-compiler/transformations
 ---

-Once the Packager has created the CompiledMethod, Rubinius will write the method to a file for future consumption.
+Once the Packager has created the CompiledCode, Rubinius will write the method to a file for future consumption.
 For instance, after a file is required for the first time, subsequent requires will load the file from disk, rather than loading in the Ruby code, then parsing and